General Information for VA Contractor Licensing

 All business entities must have a Qualified Individual for each of the classifications and specialties listed on their application.
 The Qualified Individual is the person that has the appropriate amount of experience in the classification or specialty being applied for on the application.
 A person may be the Qualified Individual for more than one classification or specialty.
 This individual must be either a full-time employee or a member of the Responsible Management of the business.

 VA Class A contractor license applicants must have a certain amount of experience as well as the VA Class B contractor license and Class C contractor license applicants.
-Our class Instructors will explain in detail this requirement and how a designated employee can get the license for your company without any experience at all.
+Our class Instructors will explain in detail this requirement.
 At Ace Tech, our instructors are highly knowledgeable in the law and regulations pertaining to the VA contractor licensing before they can teach.